utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/visualizing-data.md

 ## Gauge

-The **Gauge** visualization type shows a value's position in a range using a semicircular graph.
+The **Gauge** visualization type shows a value's position in a range using a half-pie chart.

 To create an example gauge **Output** block, do the following: